ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/_index.md

 prerequisites:
     - Basic knowledge of Unity and C#
-    - Recent Android device, such as mobile phone or tablet
+    - Recent Android device, such as a mobile phone or tablet
     - Desktop computer capable of running Unity
     - Unity version compatible with Unity Burst compiler 1.5 or later